qua-platform/qua-libs/bakary/readme.md

 This library introduces a new framework for creating arbitrary waveforms and storing them in a usual configuration file.
 The idea is to simplify the writing of pulse samples that would usually be declared as incompatible with respect to QUA restrictions for uploading the samples to the OPX.
 A nice advantage of using this tool is to embed into one single waveform a series of instructions that allows program memory preservation.

-Waveform baking is embedded into a new context manager, declared prior to the QUA program, that takes two inputs :
+Waveform baking is embedded into a new context manager, declared prior to the QUA program, that takes two inputs:

 - the configuration dictionary (the same used to initialize a Quantum Machine instance),

-- a padding method : to be chosen between : “right”, “left”, “symmetric_l”, “symmetric_r”.
+- a padding method: to be chosen between: “right”, “left”, “symmetric_l”, “symmetric_r”.
 This string indicates how should the samples be filled up with 0s when they do not correspond to a usual sample (that is if sample length is not a multiple of 4 or if it is shorter than 16 ns).

     -  “right” setting is the default setting and pads 0s at the end of the baked sample to insert a QUA compatible version in the original configuration file